IgorGritsanchouk/ui-jte/HELP.md

 pwd: admin
 postgres  user: admin   password: password

+Need to add tables and data in schema29032025.XXXsql  to the database
 -------   SP calls to oracle db  ---------
 --- use postgress db instead of oracle --- spring.datasource.url=jdbc:postgresql://localhost:5432/postgres_db